sphinx-toolbox/default_values/doc-source/index.rst

 This extension shows the default values in autodoc-formatted docstrings.

-The default behaviour of autodoc_ is to turn this:
+The default behaviour of :mod:`~sphinx.ext.autodoc` is to turn this:

 	.. code-block:: python